Have a laptop with 8GB of RAM and want to run AI locally?

 model would give better results, downloaded 13B, waited a minute for the first

 response, and deleted it.
-Installed 3B — and performance immediately increased.
+I installed 3B — and performance immediately improved.

 rather than struggling with one that "almost fits."